treder/MVPA-Light/README.md

 #### Classifier performance metrics

 Classifier output comes in form of decision values (=distances to the hyperplane for linear methods) or directly in form of class labels.
-In most cases, the researcher is only interested in a performance metric that summarises classifier performance.
+However,  one is often only interested in a performance metric that summarises how well the classifier discriminates between the classes.
 The following metrics can be calculated by the function `mv_classifier_performance`:

-* `acc`: Classification accuracy, representing the fraction correctly predicted class labels on the test set.
+* `acc`: Classification accuracy, representing the fraction correctly predicted class labels.
 * `auc`: Area under the ROC curve.
 An alternative to classification accuracy that is more robust to imbalanced classes and independent of changes to the classifier threshold.
 * `dval`: Average decision value for each class.